YueJiangMDSV/DSCI-532_group-211_R-dash/Proposal.md

 Ted wants to be able to [explore] the hypothetical investment value, [compare] the hypothetical investment returns of different stocks, and [identify] which stock gives the highest return.

 On the third tab “Investment Value”, Ted can take a look at the hypothetical investment value of the five stocks from August 2004 to March 2010.
 By using a slide bar down the graph, he can select the time period to take a closer look at the hypothetical investment value in that period.
-By doing so, Ted may find out that Apple has the highest investment value and it may be best for him to hold the stock from the beginning till the end.
+By doing so, Ted may find out that Apple has the highest investment value at the end period 2010, and it may be best for him to hold the stock from the beginning till the end.

 This app may give Ted some basic ideas of how stock prices fluctuate and how long-term investment can help him get through financial crisis.
 Next, Ted decides to talk to a financial advisor to explore his investment plans, since he believes now he understands the stock market better.